josema88/rest-api-typescript-express/readme.md

 ## Database setup

-At your SQL Server instance, create a new DB and create a simple table that will contains 3 columns: id (integer and auto incremental), name (varchar) and description.
+At your SQL Server instance, create a new DB and create a simple table that will contains 4 columns: id, name, description and enabled.
 You can use the following SQL Server Script:

 ```SQL
 SET ANSI_NULLS ON